The full draft of the Baltimore Together report is now available for public review.

-We will uplift historically excluded Baltimoreans, while also attracting investment, businesses, and people committed to contributing to an equitable economy.
+Baltimore will show the world how to create an urban economy that is based on diversity, inclusion, and resiliency and uplifts historically excluded Baltimoreans, while attracting investment, businesses, and people committed to contributing to an equitable economy.

-We will build a strong and inclusive economy by facing our city’s history of racialized economic disinvestment and the negative impact systemic racism has had on our Black residents and the greater community.
+We will build a strong and inclusive economy by recognizing our city’s history of racialized economic disinvestment and the damage systemic racism has done to our Black residents and the greater community.

 An interim Baltimore Together report was issued in January 2021 that includes a summary of the work to date, preliminary findings, and recommendations.
-Conversations and focus groups on these preliminary recommendations will continue and culminate in a final draft Baltimore Together report expected in spring 2021.
+To read earlier reports, please click the links below:

 Below are various links to data and resources from Baltimore Metropolitan Council (BMC), which have informed or were incorporated into the interim Baltimore Together report.